A tiny organic pig farm called Dehesa Maladúa in Cortegana, a small village in south-western Spain, produces unconventional special Spanish ham.

-The cost is high because each pig takes three years to reach maturity.
+The price is high due to gthe fact that each pig takes three years to reach maturity.
 There is also no guarantee that it will develop to produce legs of sufficiently high quality meat.

 To further complicate matters, the special Manchado de Jabugo pig sometimes fail to produce the dark pigmentation in their hoofs that has become one of the distinguishing features of Iberian ham (pata negra).

 The pig is a special breed of Iberian pig and it has black spots.
 In contracts with the Spanish black Iberian pigs, famous for Iberian ham or ‘jamon iberico’.
 ‘Jamon’ is ham in Spanish.

 Eduardo Donato runs the farm.
 He used to be a property developer from Catalonia and sold his construction company in the 90s.
 He runs a virtually one-man operation – aided only by his daughter Marta and a neighbor, who also helps out from time to time.

 I found this story about Eduardo Donato surfing the Internet.
 And although you can find it in more blogs or news sites I still want to share this story also here in our blog.